1 / 1

-COLUMBUS, OHIO - March 25, hundreds of local high school students got a glimpse into the reality of financial responsibility that awaits them after graduation.
-More than 500 students participated in Get Real, a financial literacy program hosted by Huntington and The CW Columbus, to help them understand what it will be like to manage their money in the real world.
+COLUMBUS, OHIO – Every spring, hundreds of Columbus City high school students participate in Get Real, a financial literacy program hosted by Huntington and The CW Columbus.
+Get Real opens the students’ eyes to the difficulties of managing money in the real world.

 "I think this is a real eye-opener for students," said Jim Kunk the Regional President of Huntington Bank.
 "It shows them how fast money can disappear."

-Sponsors who participate in the program hosted booths where students learned about and paid for certain necessities.
-For example, when students visited the auto insurance booth sponsored by Huntington Insurance, they learned about insurance premiums for their cars and wrote a "check" to cover their monthly costs.
+Sponsors who participate in the program host booths where students learn about and, using a fake checking account, pay for certain necessities.
+For example, when students visit the auto insurance booth sponsored by Huntington Insurance, they learn about insurance premiums for their cars and write checks to cover their monthly costs.

-Learning to balance a checkbook, manage a monthly salary and manage a mock Huntington Bank checking account are all part of the Get Real experience.
-Students who participated, randomly selected an identity that assigned them to a job and a family status, such as children or no children.
-Students used their accounts to "pay" for housing, childcare, taxes, education, transportation, utilities, groceries and other expenses.
-Many found themselves working a second job to "pay" monthly expenses.
+Learning to balance a checkbook, manage a monthly salary and manage a Huntington Bank checking account are all part of the Get Real experience.
+Students who participate are assigned an employment position and family status, such as "two children" or "no children."
+Students use their accounts to pay for housing, childcare, taxes, education, transportation, utilities, groceries and other expenses.

-Michael Childs, Vice President and Community Development Manager of Huntington Bank says, "By educating students it helps them avoid the common pitfalls that they may have when they’re making financial decisions.
-So, it’s a great program and it helps them learn and understand what’s really important,"
+Michael Childs, Vice President and Community Development Manager of Huntington Bank, says of Get Real, "By educating students, it helps them avoid the common pitfalls that they may have when they’re making financial decisions.
+So, it’s a great program and it helps them learn and understand what’s really important."